 Enhanced ATM port adapters (PA-A3) provide the ability to shape traffic on each VC according to the ATM service category and traffic parameters employed.
 When you use the IP to ATM CoS feature, congestion is managed entirely at the IP layer by WRED running on the routers at the edge of the ATM network.

-The figure below illustrates the IP to ATM CoS support for a single ATM VC.
+Figure 1 illustrates the IP to ATM CoS support for a single ATM VC.

 VC Bundle Support and Bundle Management

 ATM VC bundle management allows you to configure multiple VCs that have different QoS characteristics between any pair of ATM-connected routers.
 As shown in Figure 2, these VCs are grouped in a bundle and are referred to as bundle members.